-Since it’s been overshadowed by Venice and Tuscany, relatively few travelers have ever visited the area.
+Since it’s been overshadowed by other top places to visit in Italy such as Venice and Tuscany, relatively few travelers have ever visited the area.
 I’m guilty also since I’ve always rushed through en route elsewhere, making a mental note to return to explore it someday.

 A few weeks ago I had the opportunity to spend a few days in the region.
 And it yielded more than a few surprises.

 From Mountains to the Plains in Friuli Venezia Giulia

 Traveling up from Venice, my visit to Friuli Venezia Giulia began in the Friulian Dolomites, part of the mountain range on Italy’s northern border.
 A UNESCO World Heritage Site, it’s a beautiful, relatively untouched wilderness region, popular with hikers and climbers, with trails that connect a series of rustic chalets.
 In the winter it’s a favorite with cross-country skiers.

 From the mountains we headed down to the plains, setting our sights on Udine, an ancient city in the middle of the province.
 Having seen the Austrian-German influence on the building styles in the mountain towns, I was surprised by the architecture of Udine.